nairuzabulhul/.CodeBits/Operating Systems/Operating Systems Concepts/notes from class.md

     - If two Burst times are equal, look at the arrival time and        pick the one that has the shortest time
     - Starvation is a job with long CPU burst
     - Priority Scheduling: Advatages and Disadvantaging
-    - Round Robin Algorithm
+    - Round Robin Algorithm divide the job into slices, and serve them based on priotity
+    - Priority Scheduler

+ Feb 27, 2017

+ - Bust time: the time is required by the CPU
  -